clairemerriman/MATH4573/README.md

 # MATH 4573

-Elementary number theory course at Ohio State: upper level elective, has introduction to proofs as a prerequiste, covers groups/rings/fields
+Elementary number theory course at Ohio State: upper level elective, has introduction to proofs as a prerequisite, covers groups/rings/fields

 ## Spring 2020